 Animal models; Image Processing, Computer-Assisted; Ophthalmology; Optical Imaging; Tomography, Optical Coherence

-I received my BSc and MSc in medical informatics from the Technical University of Vienna, Austria, in 2010 and 2014, respectively.
-Currently, I am a PhD student at the Center for Medical Physics and Biomedical Engineering at the Medical University of Vienna, Austria.
-My interests include optical imaging techniques, image processing and pattern recognition particularly in life sciences.
+I received my master’s degree in medical informatics from Vienna University of Technology in 2014 and my PhD in medical physics from Medical University of Vienna in 2018, respectively.
+Currently, I am enrolled as a postdoctoral associate at the Center for Medical Physics and Biomedical Engineering at the Medical University of Vienna.
+My interests include optical imaging techniques, especially optical coherence tomography and its functional extensions, as well as image processing and pattern recognition particularly in life sciences.

 Techniques, methods & infrastructure